AuthMe/AuthMeReloaded/README.md

 AuthMeReloaded disallows players who aren't authenticated to do actions like placing blocks, moving,<br>
 typing commands or using the inventory.
 It can also kick players with uncommonly long or short player names or kick players from banned countries.

-With the Session Login feature you don't have to execute the authentication command every time you connect to the server!
+With the Session Login feature, you don't have to execute the authentication command every time you connect to the server!
-Each command and every feature can be enabled or disabled from our well structured configuration file.
+Each command and every feature can be enabled or disabled from our well-structured configuration file.

 You can also create your own translation file and, if you want, you can share it with us! :)